satmapkit/OceanDB/README.md

 # OceanDB
 OceanDB is a python package for managing oceanic satellite data intelligently.
 The python package interfaces with a postgres database enabling efficient geospatial/temporal queries.
-OceanDB comes with a simple cli that allows users to initialize database & ingest data.
+OceanDB comes with a simple CLI that allows users to initialize database & ingest data.

 Configuring the .env
 Using the .env.example create an .env populated with